 Legal toothfish fishing occurs in a number of regions around the Antarctic continent, in the high seas waters of the Antarctic and sub-Antarctic, as well as in several Exclusive Economic Zones (EEZs) in the Southern Oceans.
 An EEZ is a declared region of water, out to 200 nautical miles from the coastline of a country, which that country is responsible for in terms of resource management and control over fishing and other activities.

 COLTO members operate in many of these regions, including waters surrounding territories of Argentina, Australia, Chile, Falkland Islands, France, South Africa and the UK.
 Unfortunately, in the past there were some unscrupulous operators who also chose to operate illegally in those regions, and COLTO members worked and continue to work together with industry, governments and conservation groups to keep these illegal activities at bay.

-COLTO is proud that most of the Southern Ocean toothfish fisheries are well managed (6 of which are now MSC certified as sustainable and well managed), and that effective surveillance and enforcement exists to stop illegal, unregulated and unreported (IUU) fishing activity.
+COLTO is proud that our toothfish fisheries are well managed (7 of which are now MSC certified as sustainable and well managed), and that effective surveillance and enforcement exists to stop illegal, unregulated and unreported (IUU) fishing activity.
 Since 2005, there has been virtually zero IUU fishing in any of the main EEZ regions, or the Ross Sea (which is the only substantive CCAMLR high seas fishing region), and since 2015, with Sea Shepherd’s Operations Icefish 1 and 2, IUU fishing on the high seas for toothfish has been virtually eliminated – now less than 1% of the global catch.

-However, it is recognised that, left unchecked, the remnant IUU activity that is still present in some of the high seas areas of the southern Indian Ocean has potential to spill over into the existing well managed and sustainable fisheries.
-Since 2006, the remaining IUU activity has shifted from demersal longlines to demersal gillnets and also moved from Patagonian toothfish (Dissostichus eleginoides) to Antarctic toothfish (Dissostichus mawsoni).
-It has been estimated that in 2014, up to 6% of the total catch of toothfish was taken by IUU fishers in the high seas areas.
+We do recognise that, left unchecked, any remnant IUU activity that may still exist in some of the high seas areas has potential to spill over into the existing well managed and sustainable fisheries.
+From 2006, that IUU activity shifted from demersal longlines to demersal gillnets and also moved from Patagonian toothfish (Dissostichus eleginoides) to Antarctic toothfish (Dissostichus mawsoni).